mingkaijiang/IBSS_climate/README.md

 # IBSS_climate

-This is the code repository for computing precipitation extremes and their associated predictability scores at the chosen ethnographic sites (SCCS) for the Interdisciplinary Behavioral and Social Science (IBSS) project, based on data from the GHCN daily dataset.
+This is the code repository for computing precipitation extremes and their associated predictability scores at the chosen ethnographic sites (SCCS) for the Interdisciplinary Behavioral and Social Science (IBSS) project, based on data from the GHCN daily precipitation dataset.

-At each SCCS site, 9 GHCN stations were chosen based on the nearest distance approach to represent for gap-filling purpose.
-Only the closest GHCN station is gap-filled, based on the rest 8 stations.
+At each SCCS site, 9 GHCN stations were chosen based on the nearest distance approach for gap-filling purpose.
+All 9 GHCN stations are gap-filled at the same time.

 Extreme precipitation indices include:
 R10S: number of days with >10 mm/d of precipitation within a season